intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 input_api.enqueue('my-image1', user_define_key={"path: 'path/to/image1'})
 ```

-Cluster Serving service is a long running service in container, you can stop it with
+Cluster Serving service is a long running service in container, you can stop it as follows:

 ```bash
 docker stop trusted-cluster-servinglocal
 ```

-For distributed/multi-container, please refer to [Distributed Trusted Cluster Serving](https://github.com/intel-analytics/analytics-zoo/tree/master/ppml/trusted-realtime-ml/scala/docker-graphene#in-distributed-mode)